We Can Help Open Doors For Your Success

 Other Permanent Residence Options Through Special Immigration Programs

 Because immigration law is tied to international events, various programs emerge over time to meet special concerns of the U.S. government.

-Immigrants who have lived in the United States since 1972 may qualify for permanent resident benefits.
+Under Registry, immigrants who have lived in the United States since 1972 may qualify for permanent resident benefits.
 It does not matter how you arrived – whether you crossed the border from Canada or Mexico without proper documents or you entered on a tourist visa and decided to remain here.

 You must prove that you have been a person of good moral character for the entire period.
 In many cases, a harder challenge is proving you have lived in the United States continuously since 1972.
 Typically, you need to provide housing, employment, income tax, vehicle registration, driver license, medical, and school records.